 - A. Comply with applicable codes and regulations for demolition operations and safety of adjacent structures and the public. - 1.
-Obtain required permits. - Take precautions to prevent catastrophic or uncontrolled collapse of structures to be removed; do not allow worker or public access within range of potential collapse of unstable structures. - 3.
+Obtain required permits. - 2.
+Take precautions to prevent catastrophic or uncontrolled collapse of structures to be removed; do not allow worker or public access within range of potential collapse of unstable structures. - 3.
 Provide, erect, and maintain temporary barriers and security devices. - 4.
-Conduct operations to minimize effects on and interference with adjacent structures and occupants. - 5.
-Do not close or obstruct roadways or sidewalks without permit. - Conduct operations to minimize obstruction of public and private entrances and exits; do not obstruct required exits at any time; protect persons using entrances and exits from removal operations. - 7.
-Obtain written permission from owners of adjacent properties when demolition equipment will traverse, infringe upon or limit access to their property. - B. Do not begin removal until receipt of notification to proceed from Owner. - C. Protect existing structures and other elements that are not to be removed. - 1.
+Use physical barriers to prevent access to areas that could be hazardous to workers or the public. - 5.
+Conduct operations to minimize effects on and interference with adjacent structures and occupants. - 6.
+Do not close or obstruct roadways or sidewalks without permit. - 7.
+Obtain written permission from owners of adjacent properties when demolition equipment will traverse, infringe upon or limit access to their property. - B. Do not begin removal until receipt of notification to proceed from Owner. - C. Do not begin removal until built elements to be salvaged or relocated have been removed. - D. Protect existing structures and other elements that are not to be removed. - 1.
 Provide bracing and shoring. - 2.
 Prevent movement or settlement of adjacent structures. - 3.
-Stop work immediately if adjacent structures appear to be in danger.

-- D. Minimize production of dust due to demolition operations; do not use water if that will result in ice, flooding, sedimentation of public waterways or storm sewers, or other pollution. - E. If hazardous materials are discovered during removal operations, stop work and notify Architect and Owner; hazardous materials include regulated asbestos containing materials, lead, PCB's, and mercury.
+Stop work immediately if adjacent structures appear to be in danger. - E. If hazardous materials are discovered during removal operations, stop work and notify Architect and Owner; hazardous materials include regulated asbestos containing materials, lead, PCB's, and mercury.